-Glenn Barlett is the founder of Glenn Barlett Consulting Services, LLC located in Englishtown, New Jersey.
-He is a nationally recognized expert in the use of statistical analysis of personnel data to identify potential employment discrimination and the preparation of Affirmative Action Plans.
+Glenn Barlett was the founder of Glenn Barlett Consulting Services, LLC located in Englishtown, New Jersey.
+He provided Affirmative Action and Equal Employment Opportunity consulting until his death in March of 2021.
+He was a nationally recognized expert in the use of statistical analysis of personnel data to identify potential employment discrimination and the preparation of Affirmative Action Plans.
 He has intimate knowledge of the Office of Federal Contract Compliance Programs (OFCCP) US Department of Labor, where he was employed as an Equal Opportunity Specialist, Quality Auditor, and Regional Director of Planning and Support.

 Glenn presented workshops as an Adjunct Instructor at the Cornell University School of Industrial and Labor Relations and the Rutgers University Institute of Management and Labor Relations.
 His training includes workshops and webinars on the use of statistical analysis to identify potential areas of employment discrimination, the OFCCP’s Internet Applicant Regulations, the preparation of Affirmative Action Plans, the Census 2000 Special Equal Employment Opportunity (EEO) File, the EEO Tabulation 2006-2012, and the Glass Ceiling.